Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Regularity of invariant graphs: bounded section case

-{\textbf{continuity properties of $ f $.}} The results about the continuity of $ f $ are essentially the same as in \autoref{continuityf} with minor changes.
-And in order to do not add length of the paper, the statements are all omitted and left to the readers.
+{\textbf{Continuity properties of $ f $.}} The results on the continuity of $ f $ are essentially the same as in \autoref{continuityf} with minor changes.
+In order not to increase the length of the paper, the statements are all omitted and left to the readers.

-\begin{rmk} We have already considered the regularities of $ f $ obtained in \autoref{thmA} for the two extreme cases, i.e. $ \varepsilon = 0 $ and $ \varepsilon = 1 $.
-The same results of \autoref{lem:leaf1} and \autoref{lem:leaf1a} also hold for all $ 0 \leq \varepsilon \leq 1 $ without changing the proofs.
-Similar results such as H\"older continuity and smoothness respecting base points should also hold for the case when $ i $ is an $\varepsilon$-pseudo-stable section, where $ 0 < \varepsilon < 1 $.
-However, we omit all statements and proof and leave for reader's exercises.
-The readers can also consider the regularity of $ f $ obtained in \autoref{thmB}, which are very similar with results listed in this appendix for the case when $\sup_m \widetilde{d}( f_m(X_m), i_Y(m) ) < \infty$.
-The measurable dependence respecting base points will be studied in our future work; see \cite{Che18d}. \end{rmk}
+\begin{rmk} We have already considered the regularities of $ f $ obtained in \autoref{thmA} for the two extreme cases, i.e., $ \varepsilon = 0 $ and $ \varepsilon = 1 $.
+The results of \autoref{lem:leaf1} and \autoref{lem:leaf1a} also hold for all $ 0 \leq \varepsilon \leq 1 $ without changing the proofs.
+Similar results such as the H\"older continuity and smoothness respecting base points should also hold when $ i $ is an $\varepsilon$-pseudo-stable section, where $ 0 < \varepsilon < 1 $.
+The readers can also consider the regularities of $ f $ obtained in \autoref{thmB}, which are very similar to the results listed in this appendix in the case of $\sup_m \widetilde{d}( f_m(X_m), i_Y(m) ) < \infty$. \end{rmk}

-\subsection{a local version of the regularity results}
+\section{A local version of the regularity results}

-Generally speaking, the regularity results do not depend on the existence results, that is if there is a graph which is (locally) invariant under $ H $, then one can investigate directly the regularities of this graph; our proofs given in \autoref{leaf} to \autoref{HolderivativeBase} have indicated this.
-For a simple motivation, see also \autoref{lem:fconx} and \autoref{lem:fdiifx}; this idea was also used in \cite{BLZ99} to prove the smoothness of the invariant manifolds.
-In the following, we will present detailed statements of conditions such that the regularity results hold in a local version included for our convenient application; see \autoref{thm:fake1}, \autoref{thm:fake2}, and \cite{Che18b, Che18} as well.
+Generally speaking, the regularity results do not depend on the existence results.
+That is, if there is a graph which is (locally) invariant under $ H $, then one can directly investigate the regularities of this graph; our proofs given in \autoref{leaf} to \autoref{HolderivativeBase} have indicated this.
+For a simple motivation, see also \autoref{lem:fconx} and \autoref{lem:fdiifx}; this idea was also used in \cite{BLZ99} to prove the smoothness of invariant manifolds.
+In the following, we will present a detailed statement of the conditions such that the regularity results hold in a local version for our applications; see \autoref{thm:fake1}, \autoref{thm:fake2}, and \cite{Che18b, Che18} as well.
 In this way, one may comprehend what we really need in our proofs.

 Take a bundle correspondence $ H \sim (F, G): X \times Y \to X \times Y $ over $ u $.
 Let $ X^2_m \subset X^1_m \subset X_m $.
 Assume there are functions $ f_m : X_m \to Y_m $, and $ x_m(\cdot): X_m \to X_{u(m)} $, $ m \in M $, such that